 - Open an invoice and click Edit.

 - Click the + icon in the Existing Sessions panel.

 - Select the matching sessions and click Add.

 If there is a difference between what was paid for and what was received, it will be displayed in the Invoice Summary panel.

 - Click Save.

 - The sessions’ total cost will appear in the Grand Total field.
-If it equals the Invoice Amount, the invoice can be considered reconciled.
+If it equals the Paid Amount and there are no differences, the invoice can be considered reconciled.

 Understanding vendor invoices

 A vendor invoice is a document that lists the amounts owed to the supplier by the buyer.
 In Sellercloud, you can easily manage and view various vendor invoices from the Invoices toolbox on the vendor’s details page.

 In Client Settings, Enable Vendor Invoices Workflow functions in a few different ways: